flairNLP/flair/resources/docs/TUTORIAL_WORD_EMBEDDING.md

-# Tutorial
+# Tutorial 3: Word Embeddings

-Let's look into some core functionality to understand the library better.

-## Embeddings

 We provide a set of classes with which you can embed the words in sentences in various ways.
+This tutorial explains how that works.
+We assume that you're familiar with the [base types](/resources/docs/TUTORIAL_BASICS.md) of this library.

+# Embeddings

+All embedding
-Note that all embedding classes inherit from the `TextEmbeddings` class and implement the `embed()` method which you need to call to embed your text.
+classes inherit from the `TextEmbeddings` class and implement the `embed()` method which you need to call to embed your text.
 This means that for most users of Flair, the complexity of different embeddings remains hidden behind this interface.
 Simply instantiate the embedding class you require and call `embed()` to embed your text.